Camp Greenville Culture

 Each night the cabin group evaluates the day and learns about character development.

-Before most meals the camper gather at the flag pole for songs, roll call and flag raising and lowering.
+Before meals the camper gather at the flag pole for songs, roll call and flag raising and lowering.